ABAI Accredited Programs

 Masters

-Summary of Accreditation Board's Decision: The ABAI Accreditation Board voted in 2021 to renew full accreditation of the MA in Behavior Analysis program for five years.
+Summary of Accreditation Board's Decision: The ABAI Accreditation Board voted in 2025 to renew full accreditation of the MA in Behavior Analysis program for seven years.
 This decision is based on the Board's professional judgement that the program demonstrated it adheres to the standards with no serious deficiencies.

 Accreditation Board Notification Letter: Board's Decision Notification - Master's Program